Configuring schema checks

 - Client exclusions: Exclude all operations that were executed by particular clients, such as clients used exclusively for development and testing.

-apollo service:check command by providing command-line options to it.
-If you've also configured default rules for schema checks in Apollo Studio, any command-line options you provide take precedence over those rules.
+You can customize a single run of schema checks by providing options to the CLI command you use.
+If you've also configured default rules for schema checks, any command-line options you provide take precedence over those rules.

-This command checks your schema changes against the past two weeks of operations:
+This command checks schema changes against the past two weeks of operations:

 Valid durations are represented in ISO 8601 format.
 You can also provide a number in seconds (e.g.,

 If you specify a

 validationPeriodthat exceeds your organization's operation retention period, the

 You can provide threshold values to your CLI command to ignore historical operations that are relatively rare.